Flood & Environmentally Damaged Vehicles

+THE SMELL TEST.
 The easiest flood damage test is to open the door of the vehicle and take a good sniff.
 Mildew and mold have a distinct smell, and even a trace amount of either one should be apparent if the vehicle has been sealed.
-You should also beware of vehicles that smell too good, since a spray-on fabric freshener or air freshener can mask odors.
+You should also beware of vehicles that smell too good since a spray-on fabric freshener or air freshener can mask odors.

+SHINE THE LIGHT ON THE INSIDE.
 Once you have smelled the interior, look under the seats with a quality flashlight.
 Inspect metal seat frames, seat tracks, and mounting brackets and bolts for any evidence of corrosion.
 Inspect under the dash for any corrosion or debris, including any unusual deposits of mud, sand, or grit.
 Inspect the assembly line diagnostic link (ALDL) connection for any evidence of corrosion.
-Look for signs of moisture, rust, water marks, stains, or water rings on all trim, carpeting, seats, seat belts, pillars, and ceiling.
+Look for signs of moisture, rust, watermarks, stains, or water rings on all trim, carpeting, seats, seat belts, pillars, and ceiling.
 While there may be the rare exception, there shouldn’t be any rust on the inside of a late-model vehicle.
 The presence of rust anywhere inside such a vehicle is an indication the vehicle may have been significantly flooded at some point.

+CHECK FOR SIGNS UNDER THE HOOD.
 While the vehicle’s interior is the best place to start when searching for flood damage, tell-tale signs of water damage may reside under the hood as well.
 Look for debris that may have washed in and become deposited in the engine bay’s nooks and crannies.
-Unexplained leaves, silt, mud, and sand found inside the spark plug wire cavities is concerning and likely the result of flood waters.
+Unexplained leaves, silt, mud, and sand found inside the spark plug wire cavities are concerning and likely the result of floodwaters.
 Be suspicious of dirt buildup in unusual areas.
 Evidence of a water line on the firewall and inner fenders is also a sign of flood damage.

-Your vehicle should be inspected by a trusted ASE certified technician regardless of your confidence in your purchase.
-The inspection should be thorough, and should include raising the vehicle on a hoist.
-The cost of an inspection will pale in comparison to the financial cost of unknowingly purchasing a vehicle that has suffered flood or rust damage.
+GET IT CHECKED OUT BY A PROFESSIONAL.
+Your vehicle should be inspected by a trusted, independent, ASE-certified technician before you buy, no matter what!
+The inspection should be thorough and include a test drive and lifting the vehicle so components can be checked from top to bottom.
+The cost of an inspection will pale in comparison to the financial cost of unknowingly purchasing a vehicle that has suffered flood or significant rust damage.